What is Ruz Bel-khalta?

 To build flavors into this epic rice dish, I fry the nuts in canola oil, remove the nuts with a slotted spoon and add the nuts-infused oil to the ghee to cook the rice.

-Frying the rice in a mixture of oil and ghee gives the rice the best of the two worlds— the shine provided by the oil and the unmistakable aroma of ghee.
+Frying the Ruz Belkhalta rice in a mixture of oil and ghee gives the rice the best of the two worlds— the shine provided by the oil and the unmistakable aroma of ghee.

-Broth is a powerful ingredient and essential flavor medium to cook any rice dish.
+Broth is a powerful ingredient and essential flavor vehicle to cook any rice dish.

 A flavor laden homemade broth of vegetables, beef bone broth, or a mix of both is my top choice.
-Chicken broth is a possibility but it is not my family favorite and I seldom use it.
+Chicken broth is a possibility but it is not my family favorite, so I seldom use it.

 If you opt for store-bought broth, make sure to pick one that is low on sodium and organic.

-To flavor the rice I add a bouquet of aromatics that consists of bay leaves, half a stick of cinnamon, a couple of bruised cardamom pods, whole peppercorns, whole allspice berries, whole cloves, salt and pepper.
-I wrap all these spices in a pocket formed of cheese cloth or use a tea infuser bag when the rice is fully cooked.
+To flavor the Ruz Belkhalta rice, I add a bouquet of aromatics that consists of bay leaves, half a stick of cinnamon, a couple of bruised cardamom pods, whole peppercorns, whole allspice berries, whole cloves, salt and pepper.
+I wrap all these spices in a piece of cheese cloth or use a tea infuser bag.
+Remove the spices when the rice is fully cooked.

-According the health coach Sherie Social, @ssourial, this Egyptian traditional favorite is a healthy balanced meal.
+According to health coach Sherie Social, @ssourial, this Egyptian traditional favorite is a healthy balanced meal.

 This recipe calls for long grain or basmati rice which provides balanced blood glucose and fullness which helps with weight management.

-This Egyptian festive rice dish is best served with vegetables or salad on the side.
+This Egyptian festive rice dish is best served with side of vegetables or salad on the side.

 Now that I shared all the tips that lead to an epic Ruz Bel Khalta, head to the recipe for accurate ingredients and instructions.

-If you like this post PLEASE don’t forget to like, comment and share. 🙏
+If you like this post or try this recipe, PLEASE don’t forget to like, comment and share. 🙏